ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 * ensure that the different software components (backend, diagnostics, plotting) results in correct results

+The following figure shows how testing integrates in the overall software development workflow.

 .. figure:: testing_workflow.png
    :scale: 50 %
    :alt: Testing in the continous integration (CI) workflow

-   The role of testing in the continous integration (CI ) lifecyle of a software project
+   The role of testing in the continous integration (CI) lifecyle of a software project